-Current Adjunct Professor for Executive Business Graduate courses at the University of Central Florida (UCF), Orlando, Florida, USA.
+Adjunct Professor for Business Graduate courses at the University of Central Florida (UCF), Orlando, Florida, USA.

 Awarded PhD in Business Administration in 2011 from UCF with a concentration in Marketing Strategy.

 - Entrepreneurial Experience

-Managing director and founder of real-estate investment holding company since 2003.
+Managing director and founder of commercial real-estate investment company since 2003.

 - Corporate Experience

-13 years of domestic and international corporate experience with AT&T in sales, marketing, production, finance, and international development.
+13 years of domestic and international corporate experience with AT&T, including business development, finance, international development, marketing, and production.

 - Academic Research

-Multiple peer-reviewed publications, publication-reviewer experience, and active research pipeline in marketing strategy, innovation, sales force, and luxury products.
+Multiple peer-reviewed publications, publication-reviewer experience, and active research pipeline in extraordinary experiences, luxury branding, marketing innovation, sales force technology, and student interaction.

 - Teaching Experience

-Substantial University-level teaching experience at the graduate and undergraduate level with consistently superior student evaluations since 2005.
+Substantial teaching experience at the executive, graduate, professional, and undergraduate level with consistently outstanding student evaluations since 2005.

 - Other Information

-I am a United States citizen.
-Native English speaker, fluent in Spanish, basic Italian.
+Robert is a United States citizen, a native English speaker, conversational in Spanish, and familiar with basic Italian.

 Current Academic Position: